Wooooov/Wooooov.github.io/content/en/about/_index.md

 ---

 ## **Education Experience**
-- 2021 - today (Master degree), Hangzhou Normal Unniversity, major in Computer Application Technology
+- 2021 - 2024 (Master degree), Hangzhou Normal Unniversity, major in Computer Application Technology
 - 2016 - 2020 (Bachelor degree), Anhui University of Chinese Medicine, major in Information Management and Information System

 ---

 ## **Some meaningful events in my life**
 #### The 1st thing
-&emsp;&emsp;In my high school, I was always one of the worst performers in PE class, especially in the running test.
-During my freshman year of college, I wanted to do something to adjust my state, so I began to run regularly.
-My initial goal was to run just 4 or 5 laps, but as I continued running, I found more joy in it.
+&emsp;&emsp;In high school, I was always one of the weakest performers in PE class, particularly when it came to the running test.
+However, during my freshman year of college, I decided to make a change and started running regularly.
+Initially, my goal was modest—just 4 or 5 laps—but as I kept at it, I began to enjoy running more and more.
 By the end of my freshman year, I was able to run over 20 laps.

-&emsp;&emsp;During the relatively leisurely two years of college, I ran roughly 5 kms every day, sometimes even two times of 5-kms running which in the morning and evening.
-I have never imagined that I went from being unable to complete an 800-meter running test to being able to run over 10 kms in just two years.
+&emsp;&emsp;During the relatively relaxed two years of college, I made it a habit to run approximately 5 kilometers every day, sometimes even twice a day, with one run in the morning and another in the evening.
+I never imagined that I could go from struggling to complete an 800-meter run to comfortably running over 10 kilometers in just two years.

-&emsp;&emsp;This achievement always encourages me that I was capable of more than I thought.
-I still keep this habit now although the frequency may be lower than before.
+&emsp;&emsp;This achievement has always reminded me that I’m capable of more than I initially believe.
+I still maintain this habit, even if the frequency is lower than before.

 #### The 2nd thing
-&emsp;&emsp;During the application period for my master degree, I decided to take the Programming Ability Test (PAT) in order to make preperation for my desired graduate school.
-At that time, my programming skills were weak and the knowledge I learned in the basic programming course during my undergraduate studies was mostly theoretical.
-I only had a superficial understanding of some data structures and algorithm theorys at that time.
-After studying hard for a period, I took my first offline exam.
-I still remember on that day, the sound of people around me typing on the keyboard  just presented their proficiency and professionalism while I performed poorly in the exam.
+&emsp;&emsp;During the application period for my master’s degree, I decided to take the Programming Ability Test (PAT) to better prepare for my desired graduate school.
+At that time, my programming skills were weak, and most of what I had learned in my undergraduate programming courses was largely theoretical.
+My understanding of data structures and algorithms was superficial at best.
+After studying intensely for a while, I took my first offline exam.
+I still vividly remember the sound of people around me typing away confidently, showcasing their proficiency and professionalism, while I struggled through the exam.

-&emsp;&emsp;After some time of practice, I registered for this test again.
-Actually while preparing for this test, I was also extremely busy preparing for the entrance examination for the master's program.
-With the huge pressure and anxiety, the painful learning process and unsatisfactory results almost crushed me and I once felt that I was a complete loser in programming.
-I would say I was very afraid of and refused to program in that period.
+&emsp;&emsp;After some practice, I registered for the test again.
+However, this time I was also extremely busy preparing for the entrance exam for my master’s program.
+The immense pressure and anxiety, coupled with the grueling learning process and disappointing results, nearly broke me.
+I often felt like a complete failure in programming, and for a period, I was genuinely afraid of and resistant to coding.

 &emsp;&emsp;The turning point came in my first year of graduate school.
-While organizing my browser bookmarks, I came across the website where I had practiced for the PAT exam a year ago.
-Suddenly, I had the idea of challenging myself again.
-I signed up for the latest exam and started preparing.
-I started from scratch, exploring concepts I didn't understand before.
-And this time, I found pleasure in programming.
-Every day of preparation made me a huge sence of fulfillment and satisfaction.
-The process of programming is like teaching by a teacher who corrected the logic errors of my assignments.
-It was a truly wonderful feeling for me to organize the structure and logic of a problem.
+While organizing my browser bookmarks, I stumbled upon the website where I had practiced for the PAT exam a year earlier.
+On a whim, I decided to challenge myself once more.
+I signed up for the latest exam and began preparing again.
+This time, I approached the material from the ground up, delving into concepts I hadn’t fully understood before.
+To my surprise, I found joy in programming.
+Each day of preparation brought a deep sense of fulfillment and satisfaction.
+The process felt like being taught by a mentor, as I worked through and corrected logical errors in my code.
+It was truly rewarding to structure and solve problems with clarity and precision.

-&emsp;&emsp;Now, although I don't regard myself an excellent programmar, I am happily walking on the path of learning.
-I am really grateful that I wasn't defeated by the previous difficulties.
+&emsp;&emsp;Now, although I don’t consider myself an excellent programmer, I am contentedly progressing on this learning journey.
+I’m truly grateful that I wasn’t defeated by the earlier challenges.

 #### The 3rd thing
-&emsp;&emsp;Since I was young, I had been the person who was really afraid to speak up in class and hesitant to express my own opinions in public.
-It seemed that I left an impression of being introverted at the beginning, then as a result, I naturally confined myself to my comfort zone and rarely stepped out of it.
+&emsp;&emsp;Since I was young, I had always been the person who was afraid to speak up in class and hesitant to express my opinions in public.
+This tendency made me seem introverted, and as a result, I naturally confined myself to my comfort zone, rarely stepping out of it.

-&emsp;&emsp;During my first year in my master's degree, there were too many courses in my schedule, most of which required classroom presentations.
-In addition, my laboratory had weekly meetings where each member should make presentation in turns.
-It is not an exaggeration to say that the number of presentations I gave in the first semester of my graduate studies exceeded the total number of times I had spoken in public throughout my previous life.
+&emsp;&emsp;During my first year of my master’s degree, my schedule was packed with courses, many of which required classroom presentations.
+Additionally, my lab held weekly meetings where each member had to present in turn.
+It’s no exaggeration to say that the number of presentations I gave in my first semester of graduate school exceeded the total number of times I had spoken in public throughout my entire life before that.

-&emsp;&emsp;At the beginning, I was always so nervous that I couldn't sleep at night before my presentation.
-However, I gradually discovered that preparing for presentations was a great way to organize my thoughts.
-During the process of preparing a presentation, some jumbled ideas and the issues that I had overlooked generally became clearer.
-By the time I found it meaningful to me, I wasn't so afraid of it.
-Some thinking habits I developed from these presentation experience not only helped me in my studies but also influenced how I handle situations in my daily life.
+&emsp;&emsp;At first, I was so nervous before each presentation that I couldn’t sleep the night before.
+However, I gradually discovered that preparing for presentations was an excellent way to organize my thoughts.
+The process of creating a presentation helped me clarify jumbled ideas and address issues I had previously overlooked.
+Once I realized how meaningful this was, my fear began to subside.
+The thinking habits I developed through these presentation experiences not only aided me in my studies but also influenced how I approach situations in my daily life.

-&emsp;&emsp;This year, I even proactively signed up for an academic presentation competition at my college and received a second prize.
-Whenever I think about these changes I have made in my recent years, I am filled with deep emotions.
+&emsp;&emsp;This year, I even took the initiative to sign up for an academic presentation competition at my college and was awarded second prize.
+Whenever I reflect on the changes I’ve made in recent years, I am filled with deep emotions.

 #### The 4th thing
-&emsp;&emsp;Wooove, it's 2023-11-03 and I finished my oral English homework just now.
-There suddenly comes some fresh feelings about learning to me and I think it's time to record the 4th thing.
-Just moments ago, I found my oral English improved a lot when I was doing my homework.
-Although it seems like a normal thing, it did hurt me too much both mentally and physically a few months ago.
+&emsp;&emsp;Wow, it's November 3, 2023, and I've just finished my oral English homework.
+I’m suddenly feeling inspired, so I think it’s time to record my fourth reflection.
+A moment ago, I realized that my oral English has improved significantly while doing my homework.
+Although this might seem like a small achievement, just a few months ago, it was a source of considerable stress, both mentally and physically.

-&emsp;&emsp;I realized that my oral English was sooo poor since I began to make preparation for my IELTS English Test.
-I used to learn English well and easily in my previous learning, but one of the difficulties at that moment was that I didn't have enough time to study systematically and the key problem I conclude now is I didn't want to acknowledge that some parts of my English ability was not good.
-A damn big ego!
+&emsp;&emsp;I realized just how poor my oral English was when I began preparing for the IELTS exam.
+In the past, I had always learned English easily, but during that time, one of the main challenges was that I didn’t have enough time to study systematically.
+Looking back, I now see that the bigger issue was my reluctance to admit that certain aspects of my English skills needed improvement.
+A stubborn ego, indeed!

-&emsp;&emsp;I still remember I spent half of that month practicing my oral English but I studied in a very inefficiently way.
-I was too eager to learn it and I couldn't stop being mad to myself.
-"Why do you speak English like a little kid?"
-"Why do your accent sound so weird?"
-"Why can't you say something more about this topic?"
-I kept blaming myself and regard myself as a loser at that moment.
-It looks like strange why this little thing influence me a lot, I think maybe I was kind of neurasthenic during that period because I had too much assignments to finish and I slept for little hours per day.
-It's a dark time and I remember I cried several times because I found I didn't get better and I was sooo angry about my performance.
-Then here came a good news, I got a ideal score in the test and my self-blame came to an end.
-But I still knowed that my oral English needs practice, so I signed up for a small-class online course and it teached by a up I followed in bilibili.
-The class started from 2023-9-21, I think is the true time when I began my oral English learning travel.
+&emsp;&emsp;I still remember spending half of that month practicing my oral English, but I was incredibly inefficient.
+I was too eager to improve, which only fueled my frustration.
+I kept asking myself, "Why do you speak English like a child?"
+"Why does your accent sound so off?"
+"Why can't you talk more about this topic?"
+I was constantly blaming myself, convinced I was a failure.
+It might seem odd that something so small affected me so much, but I think I was experiencing a bit of neurasthenia during that period.
+With too many assignments to complete and very little sleep, it was a dark time for me.
+I even cried several times out of frustration because I felt like I wasn’t improving.
+Then, something good happened—I received an ideal score on the test, and my self-blame finally came to an end.
+However, I knew my oral English still needed work, so I enrolled in a small online course taught by a content creator I followed on Bilibili.
+The course began on September 21, 2023, and I consider this the true start of my journey to improving my oral English.

-&emsp;&emsp;I only have one two-hour class per week and there is going to have 8 weeks.
-Every week I need to send the teacher two voice homework, sometimes we have a certain topic while most of the time I am supposed to talk what I what to share with him.
-I am not emphsizing how well my teacher teach, it's worth noticing that it's a slow and casual way to learn something compared with my previous crazy learning experience.
-I didn't pay full of my attention on this learning, just finishing every class and my homework, not setting a tough goal for myself and just learning step by step.
-At first, I still made some poor performance, and it's the 6th week now, I suddenly find that I do much better than before.
-Although I can't speak that fluent and native English, I can express my idea and feeling in a easy status.
+&emsp;&emsp;I have just one two-hour class per week for eight weeks.
+Each week, I need to submit two voice recordings as homework—sometimes with a specific topic, but often just sharing whatever I want with my teacher.
+I’m not focusing on how well my teacher instructs; rather, what stands out is how different this slow, relaxed approach to learning is compared to my previous intense study routines.
+This time, I didn’t push myself to the limit; instead, I attended each class and completed my homework without setting overly ambitious goals, just taking things step by step.
+Initially, I still struggled with my performance, but now, in the sixth week, I’ve noticed a significant improvement.
+While I may not speak fluent or native-like English yet, I can express my thoughts and feelings with much more ease.

-&emsp;&emsp;All I hope to tell my future self are as follows:
+&emsp;&emsp;All I hope to tell myself in the the furture are:
 - Don't be anxiey and stop blaming yourself.
 - Learing everything just like you are a naive kid, do not overestimate or underestimate your ability.
 - Practice makes perfect.
-- Slowly, more quickly.
+- Slow is fast.

-&emsp;&emsp;I know these are very common experiences, but if I learn from others, it's still other people's gain.
-Now, they are my personal experiences and harvests.
-I hope I can keep those principles in my future life.
+&emsp;&emsp;I understand that these are common experiences, but learning from others is one thing—making them your own is another.
+Now, these are my personal experiences and achievements.
+I hope to carry these lessons and principles with me into the future.

 #### Life is going on...

 ---

 ## **Some components of me**
-- Since I was young, I have had a great interest in art.
-I have learned to play the guitar and erhu, and I am also interested in design, such as web design, logo design, charts design and so on.
+- Since I was young, I have had a deep interest in art.
+I’ve learned to play both the guitar and erhu, and I also have a passion for design, including web design, logo design, chart design, and more.
-- My biggest hobby is drawing.
-Although I haven't received professional training in painting, I usually self-study through copying and tutorials.
-I have tried using pencils, watercolors, and panel painting techniques.
+- My greatest hobby is drawing.
+Although I haven’t received formal training in painting, I usually teach myself through copying and tutorials.
+I’ve experimented with various mediums, including pencil sketches, watercolors, and panel painting techniques.

 {{<figure src="/images/sandy.jpg" title="This painting was created by myself using Procreate on iPad" width="300">}}

-- I am a dog person and I am extremely grateful to meet my dogs, wishing they can always be by my side.
+- I am a dog person and I am extremely grateful to meet my dogs.
+I hope they can always be by my side.

 {{<figure src="/images/mydog.jpg" title="They are Coco, Tiaotiao, and Guagua (from left to right)." width="300">}}